cd-slash/brand-sentiment-analyser/README.md

 - Code to trigger the analysis on pressing Enter was derived from [W3Schools](https://www.w3schools.com/howto/howto_js_trigger_button_enter.asp)
 - Element unique ID code was sourced from a [GitHub Gist](https://gist.github.com/gordonbrander/2230317)
 - Async/await time delay function is from [Stack Overflow](https://stackoverflow.com/a/44476626/726221)
+- Tooltips HTML & CSS is from the [Menucool generator](http://www.menucool.com/tooltip/css-tooltip)

 ### Media